AkisThUni/Webgoatgoatweb/plimplimplom.md

 ### [5] Insecure randomness
 - The `java.util.Random` random number generator is not cryptographically secure.
 Use a secure random number generator such as `java.security.SecureRandom` instead.
 - Use a cryptographically secure pseudo-random number generator if the output is to be used in a security-sensitive context.
-As a general rule, a value should be considered "security-sensitive" if predicting it would allow the attacker to perform an action that they would otherwise be unable to perform.
-For example, if an attacker could predict the random password generated for a new user, they would be able to log in as that new user.

 ### [6] Missing JWT signature check
 - Always verify the signature by using either the parseClaimsJws and parsePlaintextJws methods or by overriding the onPlaintextJws or onClaimsJws of JwtHandlerAdapter.